 Other causes of sciatica include:

-- Lumbar spinal stenosis - a narrowing of the spinal cord (a channel within the vertebrae that contains the nerves) in the lower back that may compress the sciatic nerve.
+- Lumbar spinal stenosis - a narrowing of the spinal cord in the lower back that may compress the sciatic nerve.

-- Spondylolisthesis - a condition in which a disc may slip forward over the vertebra below it, pinching the sciatic nerve.
+- Spondylolisthesis - a condition where a disk slips forward over the vertebra below it, pinching the sciatic nerve.

 - Tumors within the spine may compress the root of the sciatic nerve.

 - Cauda equina syndrome - a rare, but serious condition that affects the nerves in the lower part of the spinal cord; it requires immediate medical attention.
 Cauda equina syndrome may permanently damage the nervous system and even lead to paralysis.

 In many cases of sciatica, there is no single obvious cause.
 Anything that irritates the sciatic nerve can produce sciatic pain.
 However, it is thought that a combination of muscle, joint, and bone strain may lead to sciatica, which is why it is more common in people over 40.